RetroPie/RetroPie-Docs/docs/Retropie---Ubuntu-15.10-x86-Flavor.md

 A guide to build the retropie setup on Ubuntu 15.10 x86.

-Tested with a Intel NUC Kit NUC5CPYH.
+Tested with an Intel NUC Kit NUC5CPYH.

 ## Sections